 It is not unreasonable or particularly uncivilized to get up at 5am so why lie restless all night?
 Why not just relax and get a beneficial night sleep?
 Because I am taking part in Race to the Sea!
 That’s why.
 Even so, what was there to worry about?
 Fitness level, gear, food, the weather – actually nothing major but enough to stop me having the sleep that would have been sensible, but that’s just me.

 My husband James was kindly taking us to Llangurig – so an early start for him too.
 Lucky him, at least he would have had slept.
 No, very unlucky him, not a chance lying next to restless me.
 Anyway, arrived at Llangurig 6.10am.
-The village hall was a bit cramped but we squeezed our way through to get a bit of toast and a cup of tea, checked in and received wristband.
+The village hall was a bit cramped but we squeezed our way through to get a bit of toast and a cup of tea, checked in and received a wristband.
 My number 930, Katie’s 954.
-A number is just a number but strange that a number can become so significant, so personal by the end of a day like this one.
-It is your number and only yours, it means you and you say it as if it is your name at the check points and look for it on the list of timings later that number would mean so much by the end of the race.
+A number is just a number but strange that a number can become so significant, so personal by the end of a day like this one; it is your number and only yours, it means 'you', and you say it as if it's your name at the check points and look for it on the list of timings later, that number will mean so much by the end of the race.

 We crossed over the road to the start point where everyone had gathered, runner and walkers.
 Dark and cold, really cold – frosty.
 We didn’t start right on the dot of 6.30am but not long after.
 I had walked the very first bit, the Wye Valley, before so it seemed familiar even in the dark.
 Thank goodness for head torches, negotiating boggy patches in the fields until we came to a lane that would take us up high on to Carnbwlchcloddiau.

 The tarmac road was so, so slippery – we were trying our best to walk in the narrow gritty bit on the very edge of the lane where it wasn’t icy or at least where we might have more grip.
 We managed to stay upright but apparently some poor runners slipped over.
-As it started to get light we could see the top of Plynlimon covered in snow.
+As it started to get light we could see the top of Pumlumon Fawr covered in snow.
+Pumlumon Fawr is the highest peak in the Cambrian Mountains at 2468ft/752m.
 I had texted Katie during the week to say that we might get snow but not really believing it.
 We climbed higher and higher - it got more and more slippery.
 The forestry had been cut near to the track and the surface of the stumps were covered in snow, they looked like white discs dotted about either side of the road, quite odd.

 Always looking back occasionally (one of our mottos) to take in views behind as well as in front, the sun was on the rise and everything was taking on a beautiful orange glow.
 The view east, back towards the Wye Valley was fabulous and the view ahead was spectacularly remote.
 It was just fantastic.
 We felt so privileged, invigorated – buzzing.
 Just after the first checkpoint it actually started to snow, we could see the cloud coming in and down it came.
 It just couldn’t get any better.
 An overwhelming feeling of happiness and appreciation and wanting to savour the moment but time moves on and we had to move on too – after all, it was a race to the sea.

 It’s a good job that I hadn’t realised that there was a trig point at Carnbwlchcloddiau – I might have had to have made a quick detour to 559m.
-Near here, before the first check point we reached our highest point of the day 529m.
+Near here, before the first check point we reached our highest point of the day, in the Cambrian Mountains - 529m.